-British Labour leader Jeremy Corbyn Holds Call With Alexandria-Ocasio Cortez
+British Labour Leader Jeremy Corbyn Holds Call With Alexandria-Ocasio Cortez

 British Labour leader Jeremy Corbyn and New York Democrat Alexandria Ocasio-Cortez held a phone call on Sunday, the Hill reports.

-Corbyn expressed support for Ocasio-Cortez, praising the young representative for challenging the status quo, and calling for the creation of an international movement to challenge “migrant baiters,” billionaires, and combat climate change.
+Corbyn expressed support for Ocasio-Cortez, praising the young representative for challenging the status quo and calling for the creation of an international movement to challenge “migrant baiters,” billionaires, and combat climate change.

 “Great to speak to [Alexandria Ocasio-Cortez] on the phone this evening and hear first hand how she’s challenging the status quo.
 Let’s build a movement across borders to take on the billionaires, polluters and migrant baiters, and support a happier, freer and cleaner planet.”